POWYS

 A corn mill built in early 1800s, powered by tidal mill pond water, to drive six pairs of mill stones.
 Open for visitors but not operating at present.

 Location – Grid reference SN 042 038.
 Turn off A4777 onto A4075 at Carew.
-Mill is 1st left in Mill Lane.
+Parking is in the main Carew Castle car park.
+Follow signs down Castle Lane to Tidal Mill which is a 10 minute walk away.

-National Mills Weekend opening – Saturday and Sunday, 11.00 – 16.30.
-Corn dolly workshop 14.30 – 16.00
+National Mills Weekend opening – Saturday and Sunday.

 Contact – 01646 651782